602-820-2600 [email protected]

 There are approximately 40,000 people in Prescott, but the surrounding “Quad-City” area of Dewey-Humboldt, Chino Valley, and Prescott Valley and the smaller towns of Mayer, Paulden, and Wilhoit, comprise around 103,000 people.

-The beauty of the mountains, lakes, biking/horse/hiking trails, and pines combine to make Prescott, Arizona one of a kind beauty.
-Prescott is home to Embry Riddle Aeronautical University, Yavapai College and Prescott College.
-The community has been referred to as “Everybody’s Hometown” due to the fact that it is a fabulous place to retire as well as raise a family and call “Home”.
+The beauty of the mountains, lakes, biking/horse/hiking trails, and pines combine to make Prescott, Arizona one of a one-of-a-kind beauty.
+Prescott is home to Embry Riddle Aeronautical University, Yavapai College, and Prescott College.
+The community has been referred to as “Everybody’s Hometown” because it is a fabulous place to retire as well as raise a family and call “Home”.

 Helpful Links